theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 (2) add keys to the top-level roles.

 (3) delegate trust of particular target files to another role X, where role X has a signature threshold 2 and is marked as a terminating delegation.
+The keys for role X and Y should be created prior to performing the delegation.

 (4) Delegate from role X to role Y.